 - Feelings of hopelessness and worthlessness that often accompany depression

-Suicide among teens often occurs following a stressful life event, such as a perceived failure at school, a breakup with a boyfriend or girlfriend, the death of a loved one, a divorce, or a major family conflict.
+Suicide among teens often occurs following a stressful life event, such as a perceived failure at school, a breakup with a boyfriend or girlfriend, the death of a loved one, a divorce, or a significant family conflict.

 A teen who is thinking about suicide might:

 - talk about suicide or death in general